rstacruz/safe-async/Readme.md

 What it solves
 --------------

-What follows is a long-winding explanation of Defer.js reason for living.
+What follows is a long-winding explanation of safe-async's reason for living.
 If you're already convinced of its need for existence, skip on over to [API](#api).

 ### Error catching